Buy or lease a company bicycle

 Read more about the discretionary scope and the final levy at 'Calculating the final levy under the work-related costs scheme' in the Payroll Taxes Handbook (handboek loonheffingen, in Dutch).

-In other cases restrictions apply.
-Read more about the conditions and view examples of permitted deductions for employee benefits (in Dutch).
+Read more about the conditions (in Dutch) and view examples of permitted deductions for employee benefits (in Dutch).
+In other cases, you may not deduct VAT in full or at all.

 Using part of the gross salary